obazl/sealark/README.md

 **STATUS** Alpha-ish.
 The parser works, the Lua code works; i.e. it can parse a BUILD.bazel file and expose the AST as a Lua table.
 The moonlark repl works too.
-The Lua library includes code to serialize the AST, but not much else (much more is planned).
+The Lua library includes code to serialize the AST, but not much else (much more is planned). **No windows support**.
+Sorry about that, but I don't have a Windows machine.
+  It's been tested on MacOS Big Sur and Linux (Debian Stretch).

 **NOTE** The main branch does the stuff described below, but development occurs on the dev branch, which is what you should use